mrciolino/wiki-backup/locations/The-Well-Of-Souls.md

 The divine realm of Spoops.
 The well of souls is the machinery behind life and death in the multiverse.
 It has always been.
 The realm appears as a dark rocky cave, at its center, is a single stone well on the floor.
 Countless souls flow upwards infinitely from the well to an identical stone well on the ceiling.
 The deluge of Souls glow a bright blue, illuminating the cave.

 By default, all souls would flow through the well.
-They flow up and out into the bodies of newly born, created, risen creatures, and those to be resurrected or reborn.
+They flow up and out into the bodies of newly born, created, awoken creatures, and those to be resurrected or reborn.
 Through this process, Death is not the end, simply a gateway to new or continued life.